What is a subdural hematoma?

 A subdural hematoma may cause symptoms right away (acute), or it may slowly grow and cause symptoms at a later time.
 You may notice the symptoms weeks after an injury or blood vessel breaking (chronic).

-Signs and symptoms of a subdural hematoma may include:
+Symptoms of a subdural hematoma may include:

 - Balance or walking problems